RunestoneInteractive/pythonds/_sources/BasicDS/SimulationPrintingTasks.rst

     >>>

-After running our 10 trials we can see that the mean average wait time is 122.09 seconds.
-You can also see that there is a large variation in the average wait time with a minimum average of 17.27 seconds and a maximum of 376.05 seconds.
+After running our 10 trials we can see that the mean average wait time is (165.38 + 95.07 + 65.05 + 99.74 + 17.27 + 239.61 + 75.11 + 48.33 + 39.31 + 376.05) / 10 = 122.09 seconds.
+You can also see that there is a large variation in
+the average wait time with a minimum average of 17.27 seconds and a maximum of 376.05 seconds.
 You may also notice that in only two of the cases were all the tasks completed.

-Now, we will adjust the page rate to 10 pages per minute, and run the 10 trials again, with a faster page rate our hope would be that more tasks would be completed in the one hour time frame.
+Now we will adjust the page rate to 10 pages per minute and run the 10 trials again.
+With a faster page rate, our hope would be that more tasks would be completed in the one-hour time frame.

 ::